amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Backlog-Refinement-Session-Guidelines.md

 ### Desired Outcome

-The outcome of the backlog refinement is the **Sprint Backlog** or a list of items that are due by the end of the Sprint.
+The outcome of the backlog refinement is a list of BLIs that should be clear to all team members and be ready to be implemented in an upcoming Sprint.

-BLIs involved should be clear to all team members and be ready to be implemented in the upcoming Sprint.
 Later, at the Sprint planning event, the team agrees a set of BLIs for the Sprint and plans the tasks it will take to complete them.

 ### Attendees